Escrows are optics: Using agents as intermediaries

 holds. \item $\lhd$ is compatible with the action and coaction maps in the sense that the square

-is commutative, where $m : C\otimes C \to C$ is the monoid multiplication, $n : A \to A\otimes A$ the comonoid comultiplication, and $c,a$ respectively the coaction and action of $A,C$ on $B$. \end{itemize} \end{proposition} \begin{proof} Recall from \cite[4.13]{2001.07488} that the hom-set $\Opt(\cop AB, \cop ST)$ can be expressed as the end
+is commutative, where $m : C\otimes C \to C$ is the monoid multiplication, $n : A \to A\otimes A$ the comonoid comultiplication, and $c,a$ respectively the coaction and action of $A,C$ on $B$. \end{itemize} \end{theorem} \begin{proof} Recall from \cite[4.13]{2001.07488} that the hom-set $\Opt(\cop AB, \cop ST)$ can be expressed as the end

 where $P : \clM^\op\times \clM \to \Set$ is a profunctor, and the category of integration is that of Tambara modules \cite[4.1]{2001.07488}.
 Now, \begin{itemize} \item the fact that $P$ is a Tambara module yields maps